CyrusRoshan/classChecker/README.md

 # classChecker
-Ionic App that checks to see if the UTD class you want has opened and sends you a push notification when it has
+### Ionic App that checks to see if the UTD class you want has opened

+Made summer 2015 as a project to gain familarity with ionic and AngularJS.

+Uses whateverorigin.org to aid in page scraping (in order to bypass same-origin policy imposed on client side javascript).

+___
+Example:

+___
+#License: MIT